Maisuria-Rohan/Veterinary_Management_System_Design/README.md

 The goal was to design an integrated system that reduces manual errors, improves efficiency, and supports secure data management.

-**Problem**
+**Problem**:
 The clinic relied on spreadsheets, manual scheduling, and disconnected systems.
 This created:
  - Medical record inconsistencies
  - Missed or double-booked appointments
  - Manual billing errors
  - Poor inventory tracking
  - Limited data accessibility

-These issues are clearly described in the system requirements document and the interview findings.

 **Solution**
 The proposed VIMS system centralizes: